 The Easy Way to Walk to Golden Cap Jurassic Coast Dorset

-The South West Coast Path is a huge draw to this area but usually you have to walk along the cliff tops from point A to B, then back again to get to the car.
-So if you are at all like me and you want the great sea views without having to walk too far with children (whose feet start to hurt, legs ache and need a break when you know you’re not even half way!) then this short route to Golden Cap is a great compromise.
-Ok it’s not completely easy, you do have to go uphill still, but the views are a stunning and quite manageable even with little ones in tow, (walking, no pushchairs for this one).
-Just remember snacks and water (for you!) as they will probably race to the top ahead of you!
+The South West Coast Path is a huge draw to walkers visiting Devon and Dorset.
+Usually you have to walk along the cliff tops from point A to B, then back again to return to the car.
+So if you are at all like me and you want the great sea views without having to walk too far, a circular route is ideal.
+This is especially true with children (whose feet start to hurt, legs ache and need a break when you know you’re not even half way!).

 The route we took starts at a small National Trust car park near Morcombelake (free for NT members with your card, directions below).